indygreg/python-zstandard/README.rst

    dict_data = zstd.ZstdCompressionDict(data)

 It is possible to construct a dictionary from *any* data.
-Unless the data begins with a magic header, the dictionary will be treated as *content-only*. *Content-only* dictionaries allow compression operations that follow to reference raw data within the content.
-For one use of *content-only* dictionaries, see ``ZstdDecompressor.decompress_content_dict_chain()``.
+If the data doesn't begin with a magic header, it will be treated as a *content-only* dictionary.
+*Content-only* dictionaries allow compression operations to reference raw data within the dictionary.

+It is possible to force the use of *content-only* dictionaries or to require a dictionary header:

+   dict_data = zstd.ZstdCompressionDict(data,
+                                        dict_mode=zstd.DICT_MODE_RAWCONTENT)

+   dict_data = zstd.ZstdCompressionDict(data,
+                                        dict_mode=zstd.DICT_MODE_FULLDICT)

 More interestingly, instances can be created by *training* on sample data::

    dict_data = zstd.train_dictionary(size, samples)

-This takes a list of bytes instances and creates and returns a ``ZstdCompressionDict``.
+This takes a target dictionary size and list of bytes instances and creates and returns a ``ZstdCompressionDict``.

 You can see how many bytes are in the dictionary by calling ``len()``::